World's End Inn

-"And one time, I caught him without his collar popped.
+"And once, I saw his face through the popped collar.
 He doesn't have any skin anywhere on him."

 "You mean...?"
 Again, I dared not say a word.

 "My guess is... he's Death.
-The Grim Reaper, sans scythe and cloak."
+The Grim Reaper, without the scythe and cloak."

 That would make the book he's "reading" a tome with the names of everyone who's set to die.
 What, he just reads the name, and the person's time comes?
 Guess that's more efficient than going to each and every person individually with the scythe.
 Or maybe that was just a superstition?